toymakerlabs/django-webpack-scaffolding/readme.md

 # Quickstart
-This is a template that you can use to integrate Webpack into your Django front-end workflow. [https://www.toymakerlabs.com/getting-started-with-webpack-and-django/](See my article for more details)
+This is a template that you can use to integrate Webpack into your Django front-end workflow.
+(See my article for more details)[https://www.toymakerlabs.com/getting-started-with-webpack-and-django/]

 ### Development Environment Overview